MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/notification-templates.md

 ---
-title: "Manage notification settings and templates"
+title: Manage notification settings and templates
-description: "Manage notification settings and templates for optimal functioning and customizing of notifications for agents."
+description: Manage notification settings and templates for optimal functioning and customizing of notifications for agents.
 author: neeranelli
 ms.author: nenellim
 ms.date: 10/16/2023